Fingerprint region of the formic acid dimer: variational vibrational computations in curvilinear coordinates: Assessment of the KEO and the PES representations

 Regarding the 6D curvilinear KEOs (columns~D, E, and F), the results obtained with the HO-model PES (column~D) are close and slightly redshifted compared to the fully harmonic normal coordinate results (columns~A and B), and the erroneous blueshift of the $\nu_9/\nu_8$ fundamentals is missing.
 This provides an additional check for our curvilinear KEO definition and suggests that the unphysical deviation of the 6D--8D--10D energies (Section~\ref{sec:numres}) from the experimental values may originate from an unphysical behavior of the PES representation in the coupling of these modes.

 Finally, we mention that an, in principle, numerically efficient representation of the intermolecular dynamics of FAD, described as a single-well system, is provided by curvilinear normal coordinates.
-Curvilinear normal coordinates are obtained as the linear combination of the internal coordinates defined in Sec.~\ref{sec:coord} that diagonalize the Hessian of the QB16-PES at the global minimum (the coordinate definition and the linear combination coefficients are provided in the \som).
+Curvilinear normal coordinates are obtained as the linear combination of the internal coordinates defined in Sec.~\ref{sec:coord} that diagonalize the GF matrix (the coordinate definition and the linear combination coefficients are provided in the \som).

 All in all, for further progress, it is necessary to have an improved PES.
 For the fingerprint region an improvement of the intermode coupling PES representation appears to be particularly important.